Leading the show with 1980s telly actors and actresses…

 Of course, as well as catching the bad guys, Magnum also caught the eye of many a damsel in distress too – but what do you expect if he’s played by Tom Selleck.
 Britain also cashed in on the investigator on an island theme fighting the bad guys in Bergerac (1981-1991) set on Jersey.
-Which wasn’t as glamorous.
-Totty for a certain age this time played by John Nettles.
+Which wasn’t as glamorous and with totty for a certain age this time played by John Nettles.
 But the moustached one won my vote… as I often counted the minutes before Bergerac ended as the powers that be put it on right before Dallas (1978-91).

 Buck Rogers In The 25th Century – Intro, Jack T

-Shown on Scottish telly in the early 80s, and headed by the chiselled Jon Hamm of his day, Gil Gerard this sci-fi tale told of Buck Rogers.
-Rogers was a pilot accidentally frozen in 1987 who wakes up in the 25th Century.
+Shown on Scottish telly in the early 80s, and headed by the chiselled Jon Hamm of his day, Gil Gerard this sci-fi tale.
+Buck Rogers was a pilot accidentally frozen in 1987 who woke up in the 25th Century.
 He was usually accompanied in his adventures by on/off love interest Dr Wilma Dearing (Erin Gray) – a pin-up for more than a few adolescent boys – and Twiki, an oft annoying robot.

 The opening credits might seem familiar as they were mercilessly parodied by those South Park (1997-) writers.
 Their version is well worth tracking down.
 Many grown-up men will remember Buck Rogers’ visit to the planet of the slave girls.
-A similar “predicament” also happening to Captain Kirk in Star Trek (1966-69).
-From what I’ve been told by a grown up man who will remain nameless.
+A similar “predicament” also happens to Captain Kirk in Star Trek (1966-69).
+From what I’ve been told by a grown-up man who will remain nameless.
 However, I do also remember Gil Gerard’s movie with Dallas‘ Victoria Principal in Not Just Another Affair (1982).